brian-j-smith/Mamba.jl/doc/mcmc/model.rst

     **Arguments**

-        * ``m`` : a model with nodes to be initialized.
+        * ``m`` : model with nodes to be initialized.
-        * ``inits`` : a dictionary of initial values for stochastic model nodes.
+        * ``inits`` : initial values for stochastic model nodes.
 Dictionary keys and values should be given for each stochastic node.

     **Value**